 You and your kids are enjoying a boisterous Halloween party full of candy and other sweets.
 As the night moves on, they won't settle down and just don't listen when you say it's time to leave.
 Sound familiar?
 A lot of parents would attribute this unruly behavior to the sugar their kids just ate.
 But sugar doesn't seem to do anything to promote hyperactive behavior in kids.

 This myth continues because it depends on who you ask.
 When parents were instructed to add or remove sugar from their children's meals, these parents thought they saw their kids' behavior change.
 They reported links between sugar and hyperactivity.
 That may be because of a popular diet in the early 1970s called the Feingold Diet, which called on parents to remove sugar and other food additives to help calm their children.
 That diet has been discredited, but many parents now expect restless kids after feeding them sugar.
-When researchers are the ones observing, though, they can't find any difference between sugared-up kids and kids without.
+When researchers are the ones observing, though, they can't find any difference between sugared-up kids and kids who eat no sugar.

 In one study, kids were chosen who were supposedly sensitive to sugar, along with regular kids.
 Researchers gave the kids sugar and two sugar substitutes to see how these different chemicals changed their behaviors.
 What they found was that there weren't any significant differences between any of the kids.
 That would seem to put this myth to rest, but the idea that sugar causes hyperactivity persists.